 - A minimum of 25 units of Islamic studies-related courses.

 - At least one course must be an area-specific entry course focusing on the Islamic world.
-The following courses may be used to fulfill this requirement:

 - At least one course must be from each of the following areas: